webpack/webpack.js.org/src/content/loaders/sass-loader.md

 There are two possibilities to extract a style sheet from the bundle:

 - [extract-loader](https://github.com/peerigon/extract-loader) (simpler, but specialized on the css-loader's output)
-- [extract-text-webpack-plugin](/plugins/extract-text-webpack-plugin/) (more complex, but works in all use-cases)
+- [mini-css-extract-plugin](/plugins/mini-css-extract-plugin/) (use this, when using webpack 4 configuration.
+Works in all use-cases)

 ### Source maps